sunnystew22/Sunnys-Music-Bot/README.md

+# WARNING!
+Please read this until the end as there is a node_modules.zip file that you have to extract so you get the full stuff.
+This is required as GitHub can't handle uploading 100 file at the same time.

 # Sunny's Music Bot

 A simple music bot written in discord.py using youtube-dl.
 Use this as an example or a base for your own bot and extend it as you want.